netizenorg/netnet.studio/docs/contributors/widgets.md

 // then to open the widget run WIDGETS.open('welcome-widget')

-// you could also do both at the same time WIDGETS.create({ key: 'just-a-test' }).open()
+// you can work on two at the same time WIDGETS.create({ key: 'just-a-test' }).open()

 // you can also close it by calling WIDGETS.close('just-a-test')
 ```

-## <a id="props"></a> Properties and Methods
+### <a id="props"></a> Properties and Methods
-Widgets have various properties all of which can be set in the constructor by passing it any of the following options:
+Widgets have various properties, all of which can be set in the constructor by passing any of the following options to the `.create()` method:

 ```
 WIDGETS.create({
   type: 'Widget',         // type of widget
   key: 'my-new-widget',   // the widget's id
-  title: 'My New Widget', // for widget title bar
+  title: 'My New Widget', // the widget's title bar
-  innerHTML: 'hi there',  // html string or HTMLElement
+  innerHTML: 'hi there',  // the widget's window content. html string or HTMLElement.
-  closable: true,         // allow user to close the widget
+  closable: true,         // allows user to close the widget
-  resizable: true,        // allow user to resize the widget
+  resizable: true,        // allows user to resize the widget
-  listed: true,           // should widget be listed in search results
+  listed: true,           // should widget be listed in search results?
   left: 20,               // position from left (x axis)
   right: 20,              // position from right (x axis) instead of left
   top: 20,                // position from top (y axis)
   bottom: 20,             // position from bottom (y axis) instead of top
   zIndex: 100,            // stacking value (z axis)
-  width: 500,             // window width
+  width: 500,             // widget window width
-  height: 500             // window height
+  height: 500             // widget window height
 })
 ```

-You can interact with any instantiated widget directly by calling `WIDGETS['my-new-widget']`, alternatively you could also pull it from the `WIDGETS.list()` array (as mentioned above).
-You can the call the widget's various properties like `WIDGETS['my-new-widget'].resizable` or `WIDGETS['my-new-widget'].width`, there is also a ready only `WIDGETS['my-new-widget'].opened` property which returns a boolean (`true` if the widget is currently opened, `false` if not)
+You can interact with any instantiated widget directly by calling `WIDGETS['my-new-widget']`.
+Alternatively, you could pull it from the `WIDGETS.list()` array (as mentioned above).
+You can call the widget's various properties like `WIDGETS['my-new-widget'].resizable` or `WIDGETS['my-new-widget'].width`, and there is also a read-only `WIDGETS['my-new-widget'].opened` property which returns a boolean (`true` if the widget is currently opened, `false` if not).

-You can also call various different methods on your instantiated widget, for example:
+You can also call various methods on an instantiated widget, such as:

 ```
 // to open and close the widget